wanmingz/ai_factor_barra/README.md

 **Elevator pitch (30 sec):**

-> I built a Barra-style factor research pipeline to test whether LLM-generated thematic views add incremental alpha.
-A Gemini agent scores 10 investment themes daily; stock AI exposure is a weighted sum of those scores.
-I measure impact via β_AI in WLS, orthogonality to Momentum, ΔR², and incremental Rank IC over a 4-factor baseline.
+> I built a Barra-style research pipeline to test whether LLM thematic views add incremental alpha.
+A free local RAG layer retrieves theme-relevant news; Gemini scores 10 themes using news + ETF context; stock AI exposure is a weighted sum from `themes.csv`.
+I measure impact via β_AI, orthogonality to Momentum, ΔR², and incremental Rank IC over a 4-factor baseline.

 **Expected questions:**

-- **What is the AI Theme Factor?** Not a black-box ML prediction — it's `Σ weight(i,theme) × GeminiScore(theme)`, z-scored cross-sectionally, embedded as a 5th Barra factor.
+- **What is the AI Theme Factor?** `Σ weight(i,theme) × ThemeScore(theme)`, z-scored, embedded as a 5th Barra factor — not a black-box stock picker.
-- **How do you backtest an LLM signal?** Gemini for live views; `--mock` ETF proxy for reproducible historical panels.
-Compare both.
+- **How does RAG work here?** yfinance headlines → local MiniLM embedding → cosine retrieval per theme → top headlines in Gemini prompt.
+No paid embedding API.
-- **What if AI factor correlates with Momentum?** Expected for AI/Semiconductor themes in 2024–25.
-I'd report correlation, residualize, and check if β_AI survives.
+- **How do you backtest LLM signals?** Live: Gemini+RAG daily snapshots in `theme_scores/`.
+History: `--mock` ETF proxy batch for reproducible panels.
-- **Why themes instead of direct LLM stock picks?** Themes are more stable, interpretable, and map cleanly to a factor exposure framework — closer to how systematic shops embed alternative data.
+- **What if AI correlates with Momentum?** Report factor correlation matrix; residualize AI against Momentum if needed.
-- **What's not built yet?** `ai_factor.py` integration and historical score panel — the measurement protocol is defined, implementation is next.
+- **What's next?** `ai_factor.py` to map scores → stock panel, then 5-factor WLS and Ridge(5) vs Ridge(4) Rank IC.

 ---